scil/LaravelFly/doc/design.md

 In Mode Simple, "RegisterProviders" is placed on "WorkerStart", while "BootProviders" is placed on "request".
 That means, all providers are registered before any requests and booted after each request.The only exception is, providers in "config('laravelfly.providers_in_request')" are registered and booted after each request.

-In Mode Coroutine or Mode Greedy, providers in "config('laravelfly.providers_on_worker')" are registered and booted before any request.
+In Mode Dict or Mode Greedy, providers in "config('laravelfly.providers_on_worker')" are registered and booted before any request.
 Other providers follow Mode Simple rule.

-And In Mode Coroutine or Mode Greedy, you can define which singleton services to made before any request in "config('laravelfly.providers_in_worker')".
+And In Mode Dict or Mode Greedy, you can define which singleton services to made before any request in "config('laravelfly.providers_in_worker')".

 In Mode Greedy, response to homepage visit would be 1, 2, 3, 4,.. until current swooler worker reach to server config 'max_request'
 ```